Spicy SriLankan chicken-coconut milk curry.

 1 cup thick Coconut milk

-Place the chicken parts in a large bowl and add the tamarind pulp, turmeric, chilli, cumin, coriander powder salt to season and combine well.
+Place the chicken parts in a large bowl and add tamarind juice, turmeric, chilli, cumin, coriander powder salt to season and combine well.

-Leave it to marinate for 5-10 minutes while you prepare other ingredients to cook the curry.
+Leave the chicken to marinate 10-15 minutes while you prepare other ingredients to cook the curry.

-Place a medium-sized pan over medium heat, pour in the oil and add curry leaves, cardamom, cinnamon, cook for a few seconds and add ginger and garlic followed by sliced onions. cook for 3 minutes until they are just about brown.
+Place a medium-sized pan over medium heat, pour in the oil and add curry leaves, pandan leaf, cardamom, cinnamon, cook for a few minutes and add ginger and garlic followed by sliced onions. cook for 3 minutes until or until the onions turn translucent.

 Serve warm with your favorite rice and curry dishes.

 Sri Lankan menu plans you can try with Sri Lankan curry.

 Have you made this recipe?

 Please don’t forget to rate the recipe on the recipe card so other readers find it helpful and show me your recipe by tagging me #islandsmile178 on Instagram.

 It’s free and on the blog, for you to try anytime.